adoptium/api.adoptium.net/docs/adr/0003-definition-of-terms.md

 ## Things to consider:
 Should we ban/embrace acronyms and shortened terms?
 In the past certain terms we have shortened when it is convention to do so, i.e:
-- Long Term Stable -> LTS,
+- Long Term Support -> LTS,
 - Operating System -> OS
 - Architecture -> arch
 - Early access -> EA